 - Only Sane Man: Zig zagged.
 Initially, he's presented as the straight man who remarks on everyone else's antics.
 It's quickly revealed that he's a Yuri Fan, but he's quick to return to a more serious persona if the situation calls for it.

-- Otaku: He has a yuri obsession, and sees the idea of girls doing stuff together in the stereotypical you'd expect one to.
-He also refers to Maika a "normal person" for her consistent Pop-Cultural Osmosis Failure, thus seeing himself as this trope.
+- Otaku: He has a yuri obsession, and sees the idea of girls doing stuff together in the stereotypical way you'd expect one to.
+He also refers to Maika as a "normal person" for her consistent Pop-Cultural Osmosis Failure, thus seeing himself as this trope.

 - Temporal Theme Naming: Autumn (Akizuki).

 - Tsundere: Unlike Kaho, he seems to be a natural.
 He has an obvious thing for Kaho, but tries to take a 'it's not like I really care' attitude around her while his blushes give away how he really feels.
 In fact, Kaho's skills of acting this trope were taken from him!

 - Yuri Fan: One of his complaints about working at Cafe Stile is that the customers are all men, so there's no chance for him to fuel his craving for yuri.
 Yes, he used the exact word "yuri."

 - Yuri Goggles: He mentioned he can instantly see yuri as long as there's a pair of female customers.I dig the sacred mystery and possibilities of allowable touching between girls.

 - Voiced by Rei Matsuzaki

 - Beware the Nice Ones: Very polite, kind, and gentle, but she will pull out a naginata if she thinks someone made her little sister cry.

 - Big Sister Instinct: She's quite protective of her sister.
 Upon seeing Maika crying, she assumes Dino was responsible, and is quick to threaten him.